Skip to content

 Ladder Line and “Common Mode” Reality

 Ladder line has the same potential issues as coax: imbalance currents on transmit and common-mode pickup on receive.
 The difference is structural.
-Coax offers three conductive surfaces (inner conductor, shield inner surface, shield outer surface).
+Coax offers three conductive surfaces: the center conductor, the inside surface of the shield, and the outside surface of the shield.
 Open-wire line has only two conductors.
-When imbalance occurs, coax return can split between inner shield surface and outer surfaces/adjacent structures; on open-wire, the return must redistribute between the two wires themselves.
-The mechanisms are the same — only the geometry and containment differ.

 So What Should We Call It?